 Everyone has experienced strengths and weaknesses with their water skills.
-Dive masters and Instructors need to be able to not only do the PADI dive skill but show them to demonstration quality.
+Divemasters and Instructors need to be able to both demonstrate the PADI dive skills as well as executing them with an emphasis on quality.

 Whether you are a novice diver or an experienced dive instructor, here are some useful tips and tricks to getting those elusive perfect scores.